-Presence of santalol in Sandalwood oil aromatherapy may act via the circulatory system, absorbed into the blood through the respiratory mucosa, and then exert its action.
+The presence of santalol in Sandalwood oil aromatherapy may act via the circulatory system, absorbed into the blood through the respiratory mucosa, and then exert its action.
 Therefore, santalol may be useful in patients having difficulty maintaining sleep by a decrease in total waking time and an increase in total non-rapid eye movement (NREM) sleep time (11).

 9. Healthy brain

-This oil also shows wonderful effect on the improvement of learning and memory.
+This oil also shows a wonderful effect on the improvement of learning and memory.
 Therefore, sandalwood oil may be useful as a redox-based neuroprotectant for the prevention and management of age-related neurological disorders (12).

 10. Improves mood